-The Global Ecosystem Dynamics Investigation (GEDI) mission aims to characterize ecosystem structure and dynamics to enable radically improved quantification and understanding of the Earth’s carbon cycle and biodiversity.
+The Global Ecosystem Dynamics Investigation (GEDI) instrument is aboard the International Space Station (ISS) and it's mission aims to characterize ecosystem structure and dynamics to enable radically improved quantification and understanding of the Earth’s carbon cycle and biodiversity.
 The GEDI instrument produces high-resolution laser ranging observations of the 3-dimensional structure of the Earth.
 GEDI was launched on December 5, 2018 and is attached to the International Space Station (ISS).
 GEDI collects data globally between 51.6° N and 51.6° S latitudes at the highest resolution and densest sampling of any light detection and ranging (lidar) instrument in orbit to date.
 The GEDI instrument consists of 3 lasers producing a total of 8 beam ground transects, which consist of ~30 meter (m) footprint samples spaced approximately every 60 m along-track.
 The GEDI beam transects are spaced approximately 600 m apart on the Earth’s surface in the cross-track direction, for an across-track width of ~4.2 kilometers (km).
 GEDI measurements of forest canopy height, canopy vertical structure, and surface elevation can greatly advance our ability to characterize carbon and water cycling processes, biodiversity, and habitat.
 GEDI data can also be of immense value for weather forecasting, forest management, snow and glacier monitoring, and the generation of digital elevation models.

 GEDI filenames (i.e., the local granule ID) follow a naming convention which gives useful information regarding the specific product.